 The scale of development is covered under Policy H2 which states that development will be supported provided that it is small scale and in character with the settlement.
 In terms of greenfield development Policy H2 states that development shall be limited a maximum of 15 houses on any site and that such developments should not be co-located with other new housing developments unless there are demonstrable sustainable benefits of doing so.

-The glossary to the BNP then goes to elaborate on what it means and states that 'the separation between developments may be maintained by a significant distance, geographic features or visual segregation or a combination of these elements.
-A new development should not share an access road with another new development'.
+The glossary to the BNP then goes to elaborate on to define co-location and states that;